 The art season in Miami has just wrapped up.
 I am fortunate to be on the planning committee for the Art Africa Miami Arts Fair (@artafricamia), which takes place the first week in December.
 I have served as a creative consultant for the past four years and delight not only in the growth of this event, but my own growth in my appreciation of art.

 Being an interior designer, I can’t help but to juxtapose both worlds.
 After all, what is an interior space without art, right?
 And, this idea of “wall space,” whether in one’s home or at an art exhibition is one that is, and should be, curated.
-It requires thought.
-It should have meaning.
-It should evoke feelings.
+It requires thought; it should have meaning and evoke feelings.

 I invite you to check out how I create wall space envy in my home in hopes of serving up some inspiration for you.